Langrial (Gujrat district)

 Langrial (لنگڑيال) is one of the union councils of Kharian Tehsil, Gujrat District in the Punjab province of Pakistan.
 Langrial is situated on both side of Kotla Arab Ali Khan-old Guliyana road, which goes from Kotla Arab Ali Khan to Guliyana.
-Langrial is 2 km away from Kotla Arab Ali Khan.
+Langrial is 2 km from Kotla Arab Ali Khan.
 The town was founded in 1478 by Ratan Langrial who came from Multan.